 And of course, always remember that a week-day will be less busy than a week-end.
 And the earlier in the week it is, generally the less busy it is.
 As the week goes on - day by day, more and more people arrive in town.
 Until Saturday and Sunday is the busiest.

-So we hope this helps you figure out the best time to visit Tombstone!
-There is no one best answer!!
-It really can vary.
+We hope this helps you figure out the best time to visit Tombstone!
+There's really no one best answer!!
+It will vary.

-It will depend on you, and your circumstances.
+It depends on you, and your circumstances.
 And even that can change from month to month, or year to year.
 But we think this information can help you to individually, or for your family - figure out the best time to travel to Tombstone Arizona!

 It's your first visit to Tombstone Arizona!
 Likely you'll wonder...